altixco/altixco.github.io/index.md

 We try to keep our knowledge up to the latest trends.
 Focusing on quality for the sake of customer satisfaction.

 We develop Software for companies from Europe, United States, and also Colombia.
 We believe in our Worldwide class capabilities due to our experience.
-Therefore we value compromise, quality, and good communication both in Spanish and English.
+Therefore, we value compromise, quality, and good communication, both in Spanish and English.

 - See: [Altix Presentation](/assets/pdf/PresentationAltixSAS.pdf){:target="_blank"}